MipHolmes/MipHolmes/README.md

 - 👋 Hi, I’m @MipHolmes
 - 👀 I’m interested in ...
-Web Application Security
+Cybersecurity
 - 🌱 I’m currently learning ...
-Containerization, AWS exploits
+AWS exploits
 - 💞️ I’m looking to collaborate on ...
-Penetration Testing engagements, anything else
+Bug Bounties, Pen testing, web development
 - 📫 How to reach me ...
 GitHub,
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ... - I'm hyper-obssessed with Geography
-                   - I run a secondhand clothing shop (@Mazeatlanta on Depop)
-                    - I really want to go cliff diving

 <!---
 MipHolmes/MipHolmes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.